rraisanr915/RaisaNurima-Data-Analyst-Portfolio/README.md

 ## Visualization

 Our interactive Power BI dashboard features a range of visualizations, including:
+- Number of transactions
 - Total Sales
 - Customer Count
-- Number of Transactions
 - Average Order Value
 - Total Sales by Month
 - Customers by Country